OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Ptrace variations***

 On Linux, the [ptrace() system call](http://man7.org/linux/man-pages/man2/ptrace.2.html "Ptrace man page") is used to observe and control the execution of another process (the "tracee"), and examine and change the tracee's memory and registers.
 It is the primary means of implementing breakpoint debugging and system call tracing.
-Many anti-debugging tricks make use of <code>ptrace</code> in one way or another, often exploiting the fact that only one debugger can attach to a process at any one time.
+Many anti-debugging tricks make use of `ptrace` in one way or another, often exploiting the fact that only one debugger can attach to a process at any one time.

 As a simple example, one could prevent debugging of a process by forking a child process and attaching it to the parent as a debugger, using code along the following lines: